Motion by mean curvature in interacting particle systems: Dual process and branching random walk

 Each branch point in $\{\hat{\XX}\}_{0\leq s\leq t}$ is a vertex in the tree $\TT(\hat{\XX}(t))$ and is assigned a time label $t_v$ that is the corresponding branching time in $\hat{\XX}$.
 For the sexual reproduction model, at each branch point the parent gives birth to $N_0=2$ children, so the tree $\TT(\hat{\XX}(t))$ branches into 3 lineages.
 For the voter model perturbations, at each branch point the parent gives birth to $N_0=4$ children some of whom will coalesce into one.
 There are two ways to look at $\TT(\hat{\XX}(t))$: we can either see it as a Galton-Watson tree where the offspring distribution is determined by the coalescence, or we can still see it as a regular tree where each vertex has $N_0+1$ children and deal with the influence of coalescence in a computing process that will be introduced later as an \textit{algorithm}.
 Here we take the second approach.

 Now we will describe an \textit{algorithm} that computes the state of $x$ at time $t$ given the graphical representation and the initial states of the particles in $\hat{\XX}(t)$.
-Let $p: \ZZ^d\to [0,1]$ be the initial condition.
+Since we are considering the dual process without rescaling, with a little abuse of notation let $p: \ZZ^d\to [0,1]$ be the initial condition.

-\mn \textbf{Algorithm for sexual reproduction model:} \begin{enumerate} \item Each particle $i$ in $\TT(\hat{\XX}(t))$ is independently assigned state 1 with probability $p(\hat{X}^i_t)$ and state 0 with probability $1-p(\hat{X}^i_t)$. \item At each branch point $v$ in $\TT(\hat{\XX}(t))$, we have an independent random variable $U_v$ uniform on $(0,1)$ that determines the state of the parent particle according to rules specified in Section \ref{sexualdual}. \end{enumerate}
+\mn \textbf{Algorithm for sexual reproduction model with fast stirring:} \begin{enumerate} \item Each particle $i$ in $\TT(\hat{\XX}(t))$ is independently assigned state 1 with probability $p(\hat{X}^i_t)$ and state 0 with probability $1-p(\hat{X}^i_t)$. \item At each branch point $v$ in $\TT(\hat{\XX}(t))$, we have an independent random variable $U_v$ uniform on $(0,1)$ that determines the state of the parent particle according to rules specified in Section \ref{sexualdual}. \end{enumerate}

 \mn \textbf{Algorithm for nonlinear voter models:} Let $\{\pi_v\}$ be a collection of i.i.d. random partition of the set $\{0, 1,\dots, N_0\}$, where $v$ represents a vertex in the $N_0+1$ regular time-labelled tree $\TT(\hat{\XX}(t))$.
 The law of $\pi_v$ is given by the coalescence of particles within the same family within time $\sqrt{\eta}$ after birth.